 Total + debt repayments: £2,315.78

 I’ve tried to get as close to the real figures as I can.
-Things such as groceries, clothing and entertainment vary from month to month.
+Things such as groceries, clothing and entertainment vary from month to month, although we try to keep our sinking fund building.
 So do our energy costs but pretty much what you see above is what we spend.